hatatat-dev/telemetry/README.md

 That would help to keep the main file shorter, easier to read and update, and also allow creating multiple program files, each only containing the unique logic, and importing the common logic from the same module files, without the need to keep multiple copies.

-The challenge here, as mentioned above, is that the [VS Code extension](https://www.vexrobotics.com/vexcode/vscode-extension) only knows to copy a single file to the robot, so any additional files with separate models, like the `pid.py` with pid, will be left behind on the computer, and Python interpreter running on the robot will fail to import them.
+The challenge here, as mentioned above, is that the [VS Code extension](https://www.vexrobotics.com/vexcode/vscode-extension) only knows to copy a single file to the robot, so any additional files with separate models, like the `pid.py` with pid module, will be left behind on the computer, and Python interpreter running on the robot will fail to import them.

 One way to resolve that challenge is to use a microSD card: copy the `pid.py` onto one, insert it into robot's microSD card slot, and then have Python interpreter read it from there.
 That is not very convenient, as any changes to these shared modules now need to be copied to the robot manually, moving microSD card between computer and robot.